arcus/education_fellows/reproducibility.md

 * While behind the CHOP firewall, log in to https://github.research.chop.edu and log in (upper right) using your typical CHOP credentials.
 * Navigate to https://github.com and create a new account (it's free).
 * Consider [downloading Github Desktop](https://desktop.github.com/)

-* Check out [the GitHub repo that contains this educational material](https://github.com/arcus/education_fellows).
+3. Check out [the GitHub repo that contains this educational material](https://github.com/arcus/education_fellows).
 Check out the **[commit history](https://github.com/arcus/education_fellows/commits/main)**.
 Pick one commit and see if you can figure out what changed, by whom, when, and why.

-3. Search online to compare the license costs of tools like Matlab, SAS, SPSS, and Stata.
+4. Search online to compare the license costs of tools like Matlab, SAS, SPSS, and Stata.
 Are these per-user costs?

-4. Perhaps you share this ironic sentiment from Ed Himelblau: "Why make that chart quickly in Excel when you could spend hours trying to make it in R?"  <br/><br/>Himelblau is a cartoonist and geneticist who has described his computational challenges in both prose and art in a recent [piece in *Nature*](https://www.nature.com/articles/d41586-021-01485-y).
+5. Perhaps you share this ironic sentiment from Ed Himelblau: "Why make that chart quickly in Excel when you could spend hours trying to make it in R?"  <br/><br/>Himelblau is a cartoonist and geneticist who has described his computational challenges in both prose and art in a recent [piece in *Nature*](https://www.nature.com/articles/d41586-021-01485-y).
 Which of his drawings most resonates with how you feel when considering learning coding?

+6. Consider some of the basic tools and principles offered by the <a href = "https://www.cos.io/" target = "blank">Center for Open Science</a>.
+Explore, for example, their <a href = "https://www.cos.io/blog" target="blank">blog</a> or their <a href = "https://www.cos.io/communities/scientists-and-researchers" target = "blank">community page for scientists and researchers</a>.
+Can you find materials to bring to a journal club or conversation with your mentor?